sibyl-dev/sibyl-api/README.md

 poetry --version
 ```

-Finally, you can clone this repository and install it from
+Then, you can clone this repository and install it from
 source by running `poetry install`:

 ```bash